sbe1/ajaxer/README.md

-# Ajaxer - simple AJAX client.
+# Ajaxer - simple AJAX client for jQuery.

 ## Version 1.0

 ## Description:
 Ajaxer is a simple client that supports multiple asynchronous AJAX requests.
+Requires jQuery 3x or greater.

 ## Usage: